 Registration opens on December 1, 2015.
 We encourage early enrollment because initial response to our new location has been strongly positive.

 Fall of 2014 marked the inaugural Rananim courses.
-Rananim is the online writing community of the Taos Summer Writers’ Conference as was created not only as a way for Conference participants to keep their writing momentum and relationships that were created during their week in Taos, but also to promote D.H.
+Rananim is the online writing community of the UNM Summer Writers’ Conference in Santa Fe and serves the international writing community by offering excellent instruction and editorial advice via the internet.
+Additionally, Rananim promotes D.H.
 Lawrence’s vision of a utopian artists’ community.
-All proceeds from Rananim go the restoration and revitalization of the D.H.
+All proceeds go the revitalization of the D.H.
 Lawrence Ranch, located just outside of Taos.